-Interest rate risks are monitored by way of sensitivity analysis.
-These show the estimated effects of changes in market interest rates that management believes would be reasonably possible over the next twelve months, on net income and shareholders' equity as at June 30, 2017.
+Interest rate risks are monitored by way of sensitivity analysis, this includes the completion of stress testing on a monthly basis of the impact of an immediate shift in interest rates of +/- 200 basis points on Net Interest Income over the next twelve months.
 The interest rate sensitivity analysis is based on the assumption that volumes remain stable over the analysis period and that management responds to changes in market interest rates and other risk factors.
 The interest rate sensitivity analysis doesn't reflect the movement in fair value of investment securities from changes in market interest rates, which would be recorded as OCI within shareholders' equity.